Reuters

 Training

-Addressing a major weakness in Islamic finance, a lack of well-trained professionals, CIBAFI plans to expand its training and certification programs, which are currently distributed through a network of over 30 agents in countries from Jordan to France.
+Addressing a major weakness in Islamic finance, a lack of well-trained professionals, CIBAFI plans to expand its training and certification programs, which are currently distributed through a network of over 30 agents in countries from Jordan to France.“We hope to reach 50 agents by the end of 2014.
+Maybe our training center can be a separate body - this is still in the development stage, it still needs two to three years to develop,” Hafiz added.

 The body also plans to hold forums in new markets for Islamic finance, including events in Morocco and Libya later this year.